UN judges to rule on Karadzic appeal of war crimes conviction next month - Journal du Cameroun

-UN judges will rule next month on the appeal of convicted war criminal Radovan Karadzic, sentenced to 40 years in jail for his role in Bosnia’s 1990s war.
+UN judges will rule next month on the appeal of convicted war criminal Radovan Karadzic, sentenced to 40 years in jail including genocide for his role in Bosnia’s 1990s war.

+The appeal ruling, before the Hague-based International Residual Mechanism for Criminal Tribunals, will bring to an end the almost decade-long marathon case of the man once regarded as the top Bosnian Serb leader in the Balkans.

-Karadzic was sentenced to 40 years in jail in March 2016 for his role in the bloodshed during the Bosnian war which left 100,000 people dead and 2.2 million others homeless, amid the ethnic conflict that erupted with the break-up of Yugoslavia.
+Karadzic was sentenced, in March 2016, to 40 years in jail for his role in the bloodshed during Bosnia’s civil war which left 100,000 people dead and 2.2 million homeless, amid an ethnic conflict that erupted with the break-up of Yugoslavia.

 He was found guilty of 10 charges, including genocide in the 1995 Srebrenica massacre — Europe’s worst atrocity since World War II, when some 8,000 Bosnian Muslim men and boys were separated from their families, shot and killed, their bodies dumped in mass graves.